-I asses the feasibility of multi-variate scaling relationships to estimate glacier volume from glacier inventory data.
+I assess the feasibility of multi-variate scaling relationships to estimate glacier volume from glacier inventory data.
 Scaling laws are calibrated against volume observations optimized for the specific purpose of estimating total global glacier ice volume.
 I find that adjustments for continentality and elevation range improve skill of area-volume scaling.
 These scaling relationships are applied to each record in the Randolph Glacier Inventory which is the first globally complete inventory of glaciers and ice caps.
 I estimate that the total volume of all glaciers in the world is 0.35±0.07 m sea level equivalent, including ice sheet peripheral glaciers.
 This is substantially less than a recent state-of-the-art estimate.
 Area volume scaling bias issues for large ice masses, and incomplete inventory data are offered as explanations for the difference.

 Citation: Grinsted, A. (2013): An estimate of global glacier volume, The Cryosphere, 7, 141–151, doi:10.5194/tc-7-141-2013